Jared-Dahlke/Nextjs-lightning-auth-template/readme.md

 # nextjs-lightning-passport-lnurl-auth

-A Next.js template that comes with Lightning login
+A simple Next.js template that comes with Lightning login

 ## Why did I make this?